pendulum-project/ntpd-rs/README.md

 ```
 After a few minutes you should start to see messages indicating the offset of your machine from the server.
 A complete description of how the daemon can be configured can be found in the [configuration documentation](CONFIGURATION.md)

-## Naming

-We are currently looking for a better name for this project.
-Suggestions for this are welcome.

 ## Package substructure

 Currently, the code is split up into seven separate crates: